kgisl/makesite/content/blog/2020-11-06-life-strategy.md

 ## Effortless : Pray to Perumal

 1. Please keep me happy
+   - God will grant you what _you_ need; not what you think you want
+   - Don't compare what you get - after all, you don't know what you want; it is meaningless to compare yourself to others way of life and lifestyle - even if you had it, it might bring you more misery than happiness that you might want

-2. Divide life into three broad areas and spend time in all three areas
+3. Create some balance in life - for example, three broad areas and spend time in all three areas
 	- work
 	- family
 	- friends

-## Alternative Effortful approach
+## Alternative Effortful Approach

 1. Ask the right type of questions
 	- how to make sure we maintain financial security